 Buy now pay later (BNPL) is a service that allows consumers to purchase goods or services and pay for them in installments over a period of time.
-It has similarities with the lay-by system you might have used to buy a toy at Big W, for instance.
-Lay-by is where you ask the store to put goods aside for you and then pay for them in two or more instalments, before taking your purchase home.
-However, BNPL services involve the BNPL provider paying the retailer for goods, allowing users to take them home immediately and then pay for them in instalments, which go to the BNPL service instead of the store.
+It has similarities with the lay-by system you might have used previously to buy a toy at Big W, for instance.
+Where lay-by sees a store put goods aside for you and then pay for them in two or more instalments, before taking your purchase home, BNPL services generally involve the provider paying the retailer for goods, allowing customers to take them home immediately.
+The customers then pays for the goods in instalments, which go to the BNPL service instead of the store.
 The services can be used at a growing number of retailers in Australia, in-store or online.

-More and more retailers are starting to offer the service in Australia, allowing customers to buy things without having to take out a traditional loan, credit card or pay interest (in some cases).
-There are often late payment fees attached, however, and the payment method could wind up costing you the same as taking out a credit card or personal loan.
+BNPL allows customers to buy things without having to take out a traditional loan, credit card or pay interest (in some cases).
+However, there are often late payment fees attached and the payment method could wind up costing you the same as taking out a credit card or personal loan.

 You might think a service like BNPL would mainly be used to buy relatively low-cost clothes and accessories, but this is not necessarily the case.
-With Afterpay, for instance, you can pay for more expensive goods and services such as IVF, purchasing glasses or contact lenses, flying overseas or going to the dentist or getting veterinary care for your pet.
+With Afterpay, for instance, you can pay for more expensive goods and services such as IVF treatment purchasing glasses or contact lenses, going to the dentist or getting veterinary care for your pet.

 BNPL services are offered at certain retailers as another method of payment, rather than using your typical cash, debit card, credit card or PayPal account.